lennyleadership/spiritual_notes/content.en/docs/41 Resources/02_satan_god's_plan.md

 <b>Satan</b>

 The architect of the treachery here wanted Jesus to be crucified for a very different reason.
-As noted in other responses, Satan wanted Jesus to fail as Savior.
+As noted in other responses, <b>Satan wanted Jesus to fail as Savior</b><label for="reasons" class="margin-toggle sidenote-number"></label><span class="sidenote">Satan's mind-sets</span>.
 Satan knew full well who Jesus was.

 From Satan’s followers: